Gloriaa20/Activation.functions.delaGarza/README.md

    The code will generate graphs for each activation function, showing their behavior over a range of values.

-🛠️ Author and Contribution

-   Created to demonstrate activation functions in neural networks.
-Contributions and improvements are welcome! 🚀

-# Here’s how you can run the code you provided on your machine:
+🛠️ Here’s how you can run the code you provided on your machine:

 1. Install Python 3.8.10